All Episodes

 It never ends.

-Well, I mean, and it also goes to the heart of the, you know, whatever happened to the investigation into the Clinton Foundation and the Clinton Foundation, of course, you know, giving up twenty percent of uh of America's uranium.
+Well, I mean, and it also goes to the heart of the, you know, whatever happened to the investigation into the Clinton Foundation and the Clinton Foundation, of course, you know, giving up 20% of America's uranium.

-I mean, everyone on the left is so concerned about Russia, Russia, right.
+I mean, everyone on the left is so concerned about Russia, Russia.

-Well, she gave up twenty percent of our uranium, which is used to make you know nuclear bombs.
+Well, she gave up 20% of our uranium, which is used to make, you know, nuclear bombs.

 And the Clinton Foundation got all of this money from all of these people associated with that deal.